Madison Mallards

 The Madison Mallards are a collegiate summer baseball team based in Madison, Wisconsin that plays in the Northwoods League.
-Warner Park on Madison’s Northside is the team's home field.
+Warner Park on Madison's Northside is the team's home field.

 History

 The history of minor league baseball in Madison begins with the early success of the Madison Muskies.
 A Midwest League Oakland A's affiliate, the Muskies were competitive and gained a healthy following in the years following their 1982 origins.
-Unfortunately by 1993 the crowds had declined and the Muskies became less profitable.
+By 1993 the crowds had declined and the Muskies became less profitable.

 In 1994 the Muskies were replaced for a single season by the St Louis affiliate, Madison Hatters.
 1996 began the five-year stint of the independent Madison Black Wolf, but once again low attendance and little interest plagued the team and they were forced to move to a more profitable community.

 In 2001, area businessman Steve Schmitt introduced the Madison Mallards to Warner Park.
 The Mallards joined the Northwoods League, which features amateur college players playing summer ball during their off-season.

 On October 17, 2019, the pro shop had significant damage done to it by a suspicious fire and the police investigated it as arson.
 There was an estimated $150,000 in damages.

 Success

-The Mallards made it to the playoffs in 2003, 2004, 2005, 2006, 2008, 2013, 2015, 2016, and 2021.
+The Mallards made it to the playoffs in 2003, 2004, 2005, 2006, 2008, 2013, 2015, 2016, 2021, and 2024.
 They have made four Northwoods League Championship Series appearances, which resulted in runner-up finishes in 2005 and 2008.
 They won the Northwoods League championship in 2004 and 2013.